Planning a Home Extension in the UK: A Contractor's Step-by-Step Guide

 What is a Snagging List?

-A snag is a defect or incomplete item that needs to be remedied before the project is considered complete.
-At practical completion, the contractor should walk the finished work with you and you should produce a snagging list of anything that is not to the contract standard.
-Common snags include: minor cosmetic plaster imperfections, paint finishes that need a second coat, doors and windows that need adjustment, tile grout that needs pointing, and items that are functionally incomplete.
+A snag is a defect or incomplete item that needs remedying before the project is considered complete.
+At practical completion, walk the finished work with the contractor and produce a snagging list of anything not to contract standard.
+Common snags: minor cosmetic plaster imperfections, paint finishes that need a second coat, doors and windows that need adjustment, tile grout that needs re-pointing, functionally incomplete items.
+Write them all down on the day.
+Memory fades and contractors move on to the next job fast.

-Retain a percentage of the contract sum at practical completion (typically 2.5%) until the snags are rectified.
-The full retention (typically 5%) is held from interim payments throughout the contract, with half released at practical completion and the balance at the end of the defects liability period (typically 12 months).
-This provides financial incentive for the contractor to rectify defects promptly.
+Retain 2.5% of the contract sum at practical completion until the snags are rectified.
+The full retention (5%) is held from interim payments throughout the contract, with half released at practical completion and the balance at the end of the defects liability period (typically 12 months).
+Without retention, a contractor who has been fully paid has much less reason to come back for a half-day of snagging work.

 Building Regulations Sign-Off

 At the end of the project, the building control inspector carries out a final inspection and issues a Completion Certificate.
-This is the formal document confirming that the work meets building regulations requirements.
-Keep this in your property file — it will be required by solicitors when you sell the property.
-If a completion certificate was not obtained for previous work (a very common situation with older extensions), it can cause problems at sale and may require a retrospective inspection or indemnity insurance.
+This confirms the work meets building regulations.
+Keep it in your property file.
+Solicitors will ask for it when you sell.
+If a completion certificate was not obtained for previous work (extremely common with older extensions) it causes problems at sale and may require a retrospective inspection or indemnity insurance to resolve.